This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 Sometimes, WordPress problems have nothing to do with WordPress or your site, but with your hosting environment.

-If you have gone through all of the above sections and still cannot log into your admin area or you suspect an issue with your server is causing you login or access problems, then either contact your web host or see these tutorials:
+If you have gone through all of the above sections and still cannot log into your admin area or you suspect an issue with your server is causing you login or access problems, then either contact your web hosting company or go through the tutorials below:

 If you continue to experience problems with your site, you may need to look at upgrading your hosting package or even switching web hosting providers.